 /nickserv register password email

-The password can be anything you want,as long as it doesn’t contain spaces.
-For security reasons it is recommend that you use one that is unique and not easily guessed.
+The password can be anything you want, for security reasons it is recommend that you use one that isn’t easily guessed.
 The email address must be a valid one, because you will receive a mail from Chat4All with a confirmation code.
 Some mail providers, especially Yahoo, might spamfilter those mails.

 What if something is bothering me in the chat?

 If somebody in the chat is harassing you, either in the channel or in PM, it is possible to block the user.

 /ignore nick will block channel messages from that user

 /silence +nick will block private messages from that user

 Please don’t hesitate to contact a moderator if something is unclear, or something feels wrong.
 The moderators can be recognised in chat by a @, & or ~ sign next to their nicks in the list.
 There is also a topic in the helpdesk about logging on to chat.

 The LD4all moderators and the Chat4All staff can’t view private messages, or other channels than the ones they are in.
 Anyone can, however, log and save conversations.
 Please don’t post chat logs without asking everybody in them for permission.